TheSystemGuy1337/MAStools/README.md

 # MAStools - Toolkit for Monika After Story
 A useful set of tools designed to make the lives of MAS players easier.

-# Important - Read first
+# Important - Read me first
 MAStools has been discontiuned and is public domain software.
+It is also a batch script cobbled up by a 17-year old programmer.
 Use at your own risk.
-No support will be provided.
+No support will be provided under any condition.
+You are on your own.
 By using MAStools, you accept the risk of irreversable data loss or possible damage to your MAS installation.
+I will not, and cannot be held legally liable for damages caused by the use of this program.
+This program does not work on macOS or Linux.

 ## What can MAStools do?
 - Backup your persistant.